Homeland for the Jewish people

+History (1881–1916)

+The first wave of modern Jewish migration to Ottoman-ruled Palestine, known as the First Aliyah, began in 1881, as Jews fled pogroms in Eastern Europe.
+Although the Zionist movement already existed in practice, Austro-Hungarian journalist Theodor Herzl is credited with founding political Zionism, a movement that sought to establish a Jewish state in Palestine, thus offering a solution to the so-called Jewish question of the European states, in conformity with the goals and achievements of other national projects of the time.

-In 1896, Theodor Herzl set out his vision of a Jewish state and homeland for the Jewish people in his book Der Judenstaat.
-He then proceeded to found the World Zionist Organization.
+In 1896, Theodor Herzl set out his vision of a Jewish state and homeland for the Jewish people in his book Der Judenstaat (The Jewish State).
+The following year he presided over the First Zionist Congress in Basel, at which the Zionist Organization was founded.

-The draft of the objective of the modern Zionist movement submitted to the First Zionist Congress of the Zionist Organization in 1897 read: "Zionism seeks to establish a home for the Jewish people in Palestine secured under public law."
-One delegate sought to insert the phrase "by international law", which was opposed by others.
-A compromise formula was adopted, which came to be known as the Basel program, and read:
+The draft of the objective of the modern Zionist movement submitted to the First Zionist Congress of the Zionist Organization in 1897 read: "Zionism seeks to establish a home for the Jewish people in Palestine secured by law."
+One delegate sought to replace "by law" with "by international law", which was opposed by others.
+A compromise formula was adopted, which came to be known as the Basel Program, and read:

-Zionism aims at establishing for the Jewish people a publicly and legally assured home in Palestine.